muntjac-software/double/lab/double.md

     * Randomly generated 7 questions - mental maths problems - to challenge your thinking and keep you sharp
     * Provide a standard - challenging, progressive (use a cookie to track progression - globle-like?)
     * It is expected that you get them right, what you want to do is do it faster perhaps
-    * No time limit, or stick 2 mins on it?
+    * No time limit, or stick 2 mins on it? or perhaps the
 * Future iteration: backend with users...

     5 + 17 = 22